Tensions between China and US causing cloud war

 “US- and China-based cloud infrastructure service providers currently dominate their respective domestic markets, which is unlikely to change anytime soon in the current political climate,” says Canalys Research analyst Daniel Liu.

-“But competition between the two groups of providers is growing in other regions, including parts of Europe, the Middle East, Africa and ASEAN, as they expand their data centre regional footprints.”
+“But competition between the two groups of providers is growing in other regions, including parts of Europe, the Middle East, Africa and ASEAN, as they expand their data center regional footprints.

-Speaking of Europe, the Nordics has emerged as a battleground between the major providers with examples including AWS establishing data centre regions in Sweden and Microsoft in Norway.
+Speaking of Europe, the Nordics has emerged as a battleground between the major providers with examples including AWS establishing data center regions in Sweden and Microsoft in Norway.

-Alibaba Cloud recently announced further expansion into Europe with new data centres in London and a greater presence in France and Sweden.
+Alibaba Cloud recently announced further expansion into Europe with new data centers in London and a greater presence in France and Sweden.

 In terms of the ASEAN region, Huawei Cloud is launching in Thailand, and Google Cloud is following in the footsteps of Alibaba Cloud by entering Indonesia.